shoshijak/dbcsr/README.md

     -DCMAKE_SYSTEM_NAME=CrayLinuxEnvironment

+If you want to use Python from a virtual environment and your CMake version is < 3.15, specify the desired python interpreter manually using:

+    -DPython_EXECUTABLE=/path/to/python

 ## Using DBCSR in a CMake project

 We are providing CMake helper files to easily include DBCSR in any other CMake-based project.